heber-silva/CKA-Obsidian-Vault/Monitoring, Logging, and Debugging/Troubleshooting Applications/Debug Pods.md

 ### Debugging Replication Controllers[](https://kubernetes.io/docs/tasks/debug/debug-application/debug-pods/#debugging-replication-controllers)

 Replication controllers are fairly straightforward.
 They can either create Pods or they can't.
-If they can't create pods, then please refer to the [instructions above](https://kubernetes.io/docs/tasks/debug/debug-application/debug-pods/#debugging-pods) to debug your pods.
+If they can't create pods, then please refer to the [](https://kubernetes.io/docs/tasks/debug/debug-application/debug-pods/#debugging-pods) to debug your pods.

 You can also use `kubectl describe rc ${CONTROLLER_NAME}` to introspect events related to the replication controller.